 With this ride, I was able to compare the heart rate from the Samsung Galaxy Active watch with a noname optical armband sensor.
 As you can see, the rate of the Galaxy Active sometimes drops out.
 The weather was a little bit cold on this day and the skin contact was not perfect.
 It still gives you an estimation on how hard you are training.

 Strava Uploads are not that intuitive.
-You can pair in theory Samsung Health but it was not so successfull for me.
-I think the best option is to simply download the Strava app on the watch but in this case you need to be aware that :
+You can pair with Samsung Health or simply download the Strava app on the watch but in this case you need to be aware that :

-The Galaxy Active is a very nice watch to wear everyday.
+The Galaxy Active is much more than a fitness band, it is a very nice watch to wear everyday.
 It has an outstanding modern look and allows you to track a lot of interesting health and fitness parameters.
 Only the battery and conection to external Bluetooth Smart sensors could be improved.